rtdi/RulesService/README.md

     docker run -d -p 80:8080 --rm --name rulesservice  rtdi/rulesservice

 to expose a webserver at port 80 on the host running the container.
 Make sure to open the web page via the http prefix, as https needs more configuration.
-For example [http://localhost:80/](http://localhost:80/) might do the trick of the container is hosted on the same computer.
+For example [http://localhost:80/](http://localhost:80/) might do the trick if the container is hosted on the same computer.

 The default login for this startup method is: **rtdi / rtdi!io**